qd-qd/webauthn/README.md

 ## Introduction

-This repository is an experimentation that shows how the Web Authentication API works (called WebAuthn), and how this specification can be used to create passwordless authentification experiences.
+This repository is an experimentation that shows how the Web Authentication API works (called WebAuthn), and how this specification can be used to create a passwordless **and usernameless** authentification experiences (thanks to the resident keys).
 The code in this repository is not production-ready.
 Please, take into consideration concerns and comments in the [note](#notes) section before using it in production.

 [![Watch the video](https://img.youtube.com/vi/zJPNuORkvvk/maxresdefault.jpg)](https://www.youtube.com/watch?v=zJPNuORkvvk)